ElmahdiK/solidjs-retrogame/README.md

 1/ How to play ?

-- Go to solidjs-retrogame folder & launch this :
+- Go to retrogame folder & launch this :

 ```
 npm run start